elebail202/Function_Documentation/documentation.md

         savefile = 'results_flat';
     ```

-3. Line 85, by calling the function 'execute_flat.m' which is defined in the same file, it makes an error related to the 'structure_loop.m' function at line 172.
+<span style='color:mediumseagreen'>**3.**</span> Line 85, by calling the function 'execute_flat.m' which is defined in the same file, it makes an error related to the 'structure_loop.m' function at line 172.
 In this function, there are problems related to the use of structure in Matlab.
 At line 26, it was initially written this :

     ```matlab
         slices = zeros(length(seg_general(series).lines), 1);